-I'm sure that many of you are at the start of your data quality journey.
+Are you at the start of a data quality journey?

 One of the biggest problems you will no doubt face is overcoming the early Data Quality growing pains that come with trying to convince your organisation of the need to get started and commit to data quality improvement.

 Nigel Turner, who led a data quality team that delivered over half a billion pounds of data quality benefits whilst at BT and is now VP Information Management Strategy at Trillium Software, cited these tips that directly help organisations get through the growing pains of early data quality initiatives.

 Tip #1: Start small, focus on key problem areas by improving data and associated processes

 It’s often tempting when you download resources to create a data quality methodology to create huge, all encompassing plans for your organisation.